IAmPythagoras/FFXIV-Combat-Simulator/README.md

 Samurai : DONE

-Reaper : IN WORK
+Reaper : DONE

 Monk : IN WORK

 Dragoon : DONE

-UPDATED : May 16th 2022
+UPDATED : May 17th 2022

 And we plan to add the rest of them in due time.